The Mysterious New Search for MH370

 The company’s Texas filing lists its directors as Oliver Plunkett, 45, and Ross Hyett, 64.
 Both men are based in London and work in the wealth-management field, finding investments for high-net-worth clients.
 Each serves on the board of a private company owned by Paul Roderick Clucas Marshall, a British hedge-fund manager worth an estimated $683 million.
 Marshall has long been active in the Liberal Democrats party (and is the father of Mumford & Sons member Winston Marshall).
 Marshall’s publicist denies that he is behind Ocean Infinity, however.

 As the story unfolds new strange angles continue to emerge.
-With Seabed Constructor approaching the search zone last weekend, users of a ship-tracking site noticed that another vessel, the 312-foot Maersk Mariner, had left the Australian port of Fremantle in western Australia and was heading for a rendezvous.
+With Seabed Constructor approaching the search zone last weekend, users of a ship-tracking site noticed that another vessel, the 312-foot Maersk Mariner, had left the Australian port of Fremantle in Western Australia and was heading for a rendezvous.
 The Mariner is a so-called anchor-handling vessel designed to support offshore oil drilling.
 The purpose of its current mission is so far unclear.

 As with everything else, Ocean Infinity is staying tight-lipped.
-The company releases official statements only infrequently, apparently preferring to communicate via leaks to a small number of journalists and independent researchers who will occasionally drop a tidbit on Twitter or personal web sites.
-Some of these people claim to have been told the nature of the project’s funding off the record, and refuse to divulge it; others say they have chosen not to ask.
+The company releases official statements only infrequently, apparently preferring to communicate via leaks to a small number of journalists and independent researchers who will occasionally drop a tidbit on Twitter or personal websites.
+Some of these people claim to have been told the nature of the project’s funding off the record and refuse to divulge it; others say they have chosen not to ask.
 This, unfortunately, is par for the course for the shadowy saga of MH370.
 If the vanishing of 239 passengers and crew is a profoundly discomfiting eventuality, so too is the years-long bungling by search officials, and the chronic inability of the world’s journalists and investigators to press for satisfying answers.

 Given the strangeness of the mission and the consensual fog that lies over it, it’s frankly hard to know what to make of Ocean Infinity’s mission.
 But this state of uncertainty can’t go on forever.
 Malaysia has given the company a hard deadline of 90 days to wrap the project up.
 By then we should either have achieved some clarity, or another strange chapter of this saga will have been wrapped up and shipped off to cold storage.

-At so that, belatedly, will be that.
-When they wrote their report delineating the new 25,000 square kilometer search zone, Australian scientists wrote that if the plane is not found in this area they have no other ideas about where to look.
+And so that, belatedly, will be that.
+When they wrote their report delineating the new 25,000-square-kilometer search zone, Australian scientists wrote that if the plane is not found in this area they have no other ideas about where to look.
 No theories about what happened, no explanation as to why — they’ll just have to close their files once more and shrug, as baffled as when they began.